 "needles".
-How can we move a tower of n disks from one peg to another, using a third peg as an occasional placeholder, without ever placing a disk on top of a smaller disk?
+How can we move a tower of n disks from one peg to another, using a third spare peg as an occasional placeholder, without ever placing a disk on top of a smaller disk?

 As N. Claus (de Siam) pointed out in the pamphlet included with his puzzle, the secret to solving this puzzle is to think recursively.
 Instead of trying to solve the entire puzzle at once, let's concentrate on moving just the largest disk.
 We can't move it at the beginning, because all the other disks are in the way.
-So first we have to move those n-1 disks to the third peg.
-And then after we move the largest disk, we have to move those n-1 disks back on top of it.
+So first we have to move those n-1 smaller disks to the spare peg.
+Once that's done, we can move the largest disk directly to its destination.
+Finally, to finish the puzzle, we have to move the n-1 smaller disks from the spare peg to their destination.